006: The Lost Years

 Writer: Daniel Way; Artist: Steve Dillon

-Cyber relates more of his time in Canada, confirming that a man by the name of Hudson was responsible for bringing the two of them together and ordered him to kill Janet.
+Cyber reveals that Logan was already at a secret Canadian military training facility in the spring of 1912 when he arrived and that a man by the name of Hudson was responsible for Cyber riding Logan so hard as well as ordering the murder of Janet once she had become close to Logan.
 As Hudson explained to Silas Burr about Logan, “We don’t want him to be under control — we want him to be what he is: an animal, born and bred to kill.
 The only measure of control we want to establish — the one thing we want him to learn and never forget… is that if he ever stops being the predator he is meant to be, if he ever tries to be anything else, like a man… if he ever tries to reach out to anyone… that person will die.”

 Wolverine: Origins #17 (Nov 2007) – “Our War, Part 2”